Dog-Friendly Destinations in Massachusetts

 Boston Harbor Islands

-Jump on board a special dogs and their people City Water Taxi for a tour of Boston Harbor, including a hike on one of the islands.
+Jump on board a special dogs and their people Boston Water Taxi for a tour of Boston Harbor, including a hike on one of the islands.
 Taxis leave from Long Wharf or East Boston, usually Saturdays.
 Leave from Eastie and you can grab a to-go picnic from Scups!

 Charles River Canoe and Kayak, Cambridge

 Like so much of New England, Boston and Cambridge are great when viewed from the water.
 Rent a canoe and see both cities simultaneously from the Charles River.

 Charles River Reservation, Boston and Cambridge

 If you'd prefer to see the same sights on foot, there are parks with riverside paths on both sides.
 The Boston side includes the famous Esplanade where the Boston Pops play on July 4th (We don't recommend that one for the dogs.
 Too crowded!)
 There are other free events there in the summer including the Landmark Orchestra, movies, and oldies concerts.
 Pack a picnic and enjoy!

 The Freedom Trail

 Follow a 2.5 mile trail through the city and learn about Boston's expansive revolutionary past.
 You can take a guided tour or go self-guided.
 It's also a great way to see the city and there are plenty of great spots along the way such as the Boston Common, Fanueil Hall Marketplace (food and shopping), and the North End (Boston's Italian neighborhood with great bakeries, cafes, and restaurants).